 Top Reasons Why Sun Life Denies Claims

-Unlike other major disability insurance companies, Sun Life seems to have hired very limited internal claims handlers, preferring instead to rely on cheap outsourcing of peer reviewers.
+Unlike other major disability insurance companies, Sun Life seems to have hired very limited internal claims handlers, preferring to rely on cheap outsourcing of peer reviewers.
 At first glance, the reports issued by these peer reviewers appear to be credible.
-However, a closer look at the reports shows that these peer review facilities are basically insurance-paid “farms” that are generating shoddy graphs and narrative reports to support Sun Life’s denial of claims.
+However, a closer look at the reports shows that these peer review facilities are insurance-paid “farms” that generate shoddy graphs and narrative reports to support Sun Life’s denial of claims.

 Sun Life Disability Denial Letters

 Sun Life seems to like to write long denial letters, which can be more than 20 pages long.
-Our theory is that the long denial letter is being used to intimidate the claimant into thinking that the negative evidence is so overwhelming that the unfavorable decision must be the right one.
-The insured may be so disheartened or intimidated as to believe that an appeal of the denial would be useless.
-In other words, if the insurance company took twenty pages to deny the claim, Sun Life may be right after all.
+Our theory is that the long denial letter is being used to intimidate the claimant into thinking that the negative evidence is so overwhelming that the unfavorable decision must be right.
+The insured may be so disheartened or intimidated to believe that an appeal of the denial would be useless.
+In other words, if the insurance company took twenty pages to deny the claim, Sun Life may be right.

 Moreover, Sun Life’s claim investigation is extreme.
 The investigation often extends beyond the individual disability applicant.
 The claimant and his or her family members have been known to have been investigated by private investigators.
 Sun Life also directly attacks a claimant’s reputation and credibility to support the termination of a claim.

-Sun Life does not seem to begin its evaluation of a claim with the presumption that a claimant is in fact disabled.
+Sun Life does not seem to begin evaluating a claim with the presumption that a claimant is, in fact, disabled.
 Instead, Sun Life seems to begin its evaluation under the presumption the claimant is suspect and the insurance company engages in an investigative campaign to discredit the individual.

 The bottom line is this: Sun Life does not like to pay long term disability claims.
-Claimants have to fight “tooth and nail” to collect LTD benefits under such policies.
+Claimants must fight “tooth and nail” to collect LTD benefits under such policies.

 Appeal a Sun Life Denial Letter

-If you’ve been denied by Sun Life, you should hire an attorney to help you appeal the unfavorable decision.
-Nick A. Ortiz is an experienced long term disability denial lawyer and can help you determine what steps you should take to get the funds you are entitled to receive.
-In many cases, having a knowledgeable disability denial attorney from the beginning of an LTD claim will prevent or minimize abusive tactics used by insurance companies.
+If Sun Life has denied your claim, you should hire an attorney to help you appeal the unfavorable decision.
+Nick A. Ortiz is an experienced long term disability denial lawyer who can help you determine what steps you should take to get the funds you are entitled to.
+Often, having a knowledgeable disability denial attorney from the beginning of an LTD claim will prevent or minimize abusive tactics insurance companies use.